Mant94er/Currency-Converter/README.md

 # Currency-Converter
-Exercice project on GitHub using Vue.js
+A first project to tast my skills on JS and using Vue.js.
+It is a dynamic currency converter.